 If garden hoses are left attached to hose bibs during the winter, freezing of the water line may occur.
 This is a result of the water that is standing in the hose and hose bib to freezing and causing the metal in the hose bib to expand and crack.
 The resultant crack will create a water leak.
 This hose bib will need to be replaced.
-Any damages resulting from this leak is not covered under warranty.
+Any damages resulting from hose bibs freezing and causing a leak is not covered under warranty.